icy-comet/github-dark-chroma-theme/README.md

 🌙 A simple Chroma theme based on GitHub's Dark color scheme!

-No more client-side highlighting for for a better dark highlighting theme with Hugo!
+No more client-side highlighting for a better dark highlighting theme with Hugo!

 Feel free to open a Issue/PR for improvements!

 # Installation 🛠️
 - Head over to the [Releases](https://github.com/cryptic-code/github-dark-chroma-theme/releases) page, and download the lastest `highlight.css.zip`.
-- Turn `makrup.highlight.noClasses` to `false` in your Hugo config.
+- Turn `markup.highlight.noClasses` to `false` in your Hugo config.
 - Then simply include the downloaded stylesheet in your layouts like a `head` partial to make it available on all pages.

 OR